Stuycs-K/final-project-3-huangp-shannonh/WORKLOG.md

 Updated presentation.md to have a better picture and explained echo hiding more in depth.
 Also added some placeholders to fill in later.

+### 5/25/23

+Made explanation of decoding in presentation better.

 ## Henry Shannon